yhuangDLClimate/Propagating_heatwave/README.md

-# Project Name: Part of the Methods Code from Article Evidence for preferred propagating terrestrial heatwave pathways due to Rossby wave activity
+# Project Name: Methods Code for Article:  Evidence for preferred propagating terrestrial heatwave pathways due to Rossby wave activity

 This document contains part of the methods code and their descriptions for demonstration and reference purposes.